 Better customer retention

-Smaller companies and startups consider all ways of making profits and app is not the worst way to do this.
+Smaller companies and startups consider all ways of making profits and the enterprise app is not the worst way to do this.
 Using third-party advertisement services allows adding clickable ads to any part of the mobile application and earn extra money after the traffic becomes decent enough.

 Rise of mobile market share

 62% of smartphone users have bought something online using their devices in 2015, and the tendency never changed since then.
 Mobile share keeps rising, and the existing level of technology allows substituting PC/laptops with a smartphone without a sensitive difference.
 2017 has seen the mobile share of online purchases rise to 53%.
-This means that slightly more than half internet users with smartphones made at least one purchase during last year.
+This means that slightly more than half of the internet users with smartphones made at least one purchase last year.